-Details/a plan indicating the positions, design, materials and type of boundary treatment to be erected shall be submitted to the Local Planning Authority as part of the reserved matters under Condition 1.
-The boundary treatments shall be completed before the building(s) are occupied.
-Development shall be carried out in accordance with the approved details, maintained for a period of five years and thereafter retained.
+Details/a plan indicating the positions, design, materials and type of boundary treatments to be erected shall be submitted to the Local Planning Authority as part of the first submission of reserved matters pursuant to Condition No.1 above.
+The boundary treatments shall thereafter be erected in accordance with the approved details and prior to the first occupation of any of the dwellings hereby approved, and thereafter be maintained and retained in perpetuity.